rzach/multlog/README.md

   convenient to install and is most likely available via your package manager.

-MUltlog includes a special editor, iLC, which allows to specify many-valued logics in a convenient, windows-oriented way, instead of typing an ASCII text in a strict syntax.
+MUltlog includes a special editor, iLC, which allows the user to specify many-valued logics via a GUI (graphical user interface), instead of typing an ASCII text in a strict syntax.
 To use this editor you need the script language